- Franchise disputes

 For more than 25 years, Mazzarella & Mazzarella, and its predecessor firms, have represented a wide assortment of individuals and companies engaged in the hospitality industry.
-We have represented the owners of numerous large full service hotels in disputes with their management companies and franchisors, including, The San Diego Marriott Hotel & Marina, The Manchester Grand Hyatt, The Grand Del Mar, The U.S. Grant, the Pasadena Doubletree and The Portola Hotel & Spa at Monterey Bay (Formerly the Monterey Doubletree.
-We also have represented many owners of limited service hotel and motel properties, as well as a variety of bar, restaurant and golf club owners and operators.
+We have represented the owners of numerous large full service hotels (such as: The San Diego Marriott Hotel & Marina; The Manchester Grand Hyatt; The Grand Del Mar; The U.S. Grant; the Pasadena Doubletree and The Portola Hotel & Spa at Monterey Bay (Formerly the Monterey Doubletree.) in disputes with their management companies and franchisors.
+We also have represented many owners of limited service hotel and motel properties, as well as a variety of restaurant owners and operators.

-After decades of working closely with the owners and operators of hotels, motels, restaurants, bars and golf clubs, we know the hospitality business well, not just the law that applies to it.
+After decades of working closely with the owners and operators of hotels, motels, restaurants, bars and car rental franchisees we know the hospitality business well, not just the law that applies to it.
 Whether you have a dispute with a management company, franchisor, supplier, landlord, or governmental agency, we’ve “been there, done that.”
 The breadth of our experience is reflected in the list of representative cases below.

 - We have sued management companies for damages on behalf of full service hotel owners resulting in settlements valued at $70 million in one case and $50 million in another.

-- We have sued successfully to terminate franchise agreements based on allegations that frequent quest programs imposed unfair and disproportionate burdens on our client’s properties.
+- We have sued successfully to terminate franchise agreements because frequent quest programs imposed unfair and disproportionate charges on our client’s properties.

 - We have successfully asserted territorial restrictions on behalf of both limited service and full-service hotels.

-- We recently recovered a $2.8 million judgment on a cross-complaint we filed on behalf of a restaurant and bar owner whose business failed due to inadequate air conditioning.
-We also obtained a defense verdict on the landlord’s complaint which sought $2,000,000 in damages against our client for breach of the lease.
+- We recently recovered a $2.8 million judgment on a cross-complaint we filed on behalf of a restaurant owner who was sued by its landlord who sought $2,000,000 in damages against our client for breach of the lease.

-- We have successfully challenged non-compete provisions on behalf of the head of a major golf course management company.
+- We successfully overcame a non-compete provision on behalf of the operator of one of the country’s largest golf course management companies.